apache/spark/docs/concepts.rst

 in the typical date/time dependent mode and those using the ``LatestOnlyOperator``.

-For example, consider the following dag:
+For example, consider the following DAG:

 .. code:: python